Where we are today is vastly different to what it was like in 2014 and even last year in 2020!

-Everything in the centre has been built to be as naturalistic as possible, with the focus on the animal’s welfare and lifestyle.
+Everything in this new centre has been built to be as naturalistic as possible, with the focus on the animal’s welfare and lifestyle.
 Large lagoons with sandy shores, rocky reefs lots of caves, crevices and holes, and a strong current allows them to feel more comfortable, and also makes for great enrichment as they can explore, go into new caves, burrow under the sand and play in the current and bubbles.

 Our new pools are their own mini ecosystems for our animals, and customers to enjoy.